Visa Information

 - Spanish flagged ship + embarking in Dutch port => Apply for visa to the Netherlands

-The issuing authority reserves the right in case of doubt concerning a visa application to check with the relevant maritime and / or port authority if the ship where applicant will embark is indeed expected and if the applicant is listed for embarkment on the ship.
-At crossing the border the Dutch border authorities will check the conditions for admission in an independent and strict manner.
-At that moment the border authorities are authorized to cancel the visas of seafarers who are not eligible (anymore) for admission.
+The issuing authority reserves the right in case of doubt concerning a visa application to check with the relevant maritime and / or port authority if the ship where the applicant will embark is indeed expected and if the applicant is listed for embarkment on the ship.
+When crossing the border, the border authorities will check the conditions for admission in an independent and strict manner.
+The border authorities are authorized to cancel the visas of seafarers who are not eligible (anymore) for admission.

 -